-It seems that the Earth team has started working behind us, and the vibrations of multiple large impact drivers is transmitted to the grip arm of the lunar surface avatar and transmitted to my bare hand on the lunar gateway (UC2-1, UC2-3).
-It makes me feel a little ticklish when I thought that these vibrations had been converted into radio waves before they reached me.
+It seems that the Earth team has started working behind us, and the vibrations of multiple large impact drivers are transmitted to the grip arm of the lunar surface avatar and transmitted to my bare hands on the lunar gateway (UC2-1, UC2-3).
+I feel slightly odd when I realize that these vibrations had been converted into radio waves before they reached me.